Secrets Just Over the Border

 Rolling Thunder Rafting Company has offered tours for 20+ years; pick from the Class III & IV rapids on the Middle or Upper routes (or combine them for an entire day of fun!).

 McCaysville is home to the Blue Ridge Railway’s two-hour layover, offering plenty of time to eat lunch, shop for unique crafts and antiques, snack on ice cream or walk around.

 Nearby, the Tennessee Valley Railroad also offers an extended 94-mile round-trip day-trip excursion through the lower Hiwassee River Gorge, over the Hiwassee Loop and into the Copper Basin, where a 90-minute layover provides opportunity to eat and shop before heading back.

 For lunch, head to the Burra Burra, where you can eat inside or while savoring a view on the deck overlooking the Toccoa River.
-We also love Rod’s Rockin’ Rolls—Southeast Asia dishes like hand-rolled sushi and Thai spring rolls.
+We also love Rod’s Rockin’ Rolls (Ducktown) —Southeast Asia dishes like hand-rolled sushi and Thai spring rolls.
 Sit inside or head to the outdoor patio for the picture-perfect picnic vibe.
 Or try the Rum Cake Lady's yummy Cuban sandwiches and empanadas.